Evan-Mucciolo/Home_Sales/README.md

 # Home_Sales

-## All Code for this exercise is found in the Home_Sales.ipynd file.
+## All Code for this exercise is found in the Home_Sales.ipynb file.